 The listed price of the trip is per person based on double occupancy.

 Internal air: $290 per person

 You’re in good company.
 Solo travelers typically make up about half of our small groups.
 With curiosity at the center of our experiences, there’s a natural camaraderie that develops over the course of a trip.
 We have two options for you:

 Shared Room (subject to the latest Covid-19 guidelines): You’ll be matched with another solo traveler of the same gender.

-Private Room: Have your own room, subject to availability, for a supplemental cost of $365 (or $495 if taking the extension).
+Private Room: Have your own room, subject to availability, for a supplemental cost of $460 USD.
 After booking your trip, please request a private room when you fill out your traveler information form and we’ll add the option to your booking and final balance.